ruslanguns/AngularTesting/CONTRIBUTING.md

 ## Development

-We are using Angular CLI and NestJS CLI for this project, one for the front-end and other for the back-end, it is _suggested_ to use [yarn](https://classic.yarnpkg.com/en/docs/getting-started) as we will keep the integrity with the dependencies.
+We are using Angular CLI for this project, one for the front-end, it is _suggested_ to use [yarn](https://classic.yarnpkg.com/en/docs/getting-started) as we will keep the integrity with the dependencies.

 To start with this project on development please make sure you install all dependencies with `yarn`.

-To start the back-end or front-end please make sure you get inside each directories and run `yarn start`

 ## Commits